The-Changer412/Terraria-King-Slime/README.md

 ### Weak Slimes: <img src="images\readme_images\mobs\blue_slime_0.png" alt="Blue Slime" width="30"/> <img src="images\readme_images\mobs\green_slime_0.png" alt="Green Slime" width="30"/> <img src="images\readme_images\mobs\purple_slime_0.png" alt="Purple Slime" width="30"/>
 <img src="images\readme_images\other\slime.gif" alt="Idle Blue Slime" width="200"/>
 <br>
 Weak Slime is an enemy that spawn in during the King Slime fight.
-It has the same A.I. and looks as normal slimes, but it has very little HP, and does not drop anything upon death.
+The A.I. for the weak slime is similar to normal slimes, but they will always chase down the closest player.
+It also looks like the normal slimes, but it has very low HP, and drops nothing upon death.
 <br>
 The slime has 1 HP, and does 20 damage.